 Be sure to have something fun for them to sign!
 We used Little Golden Books-since we knew we’d see each princess, and they made a super cute souvenir!
 The princesses loved signing their “storybooks”.
 After the princesses had made their way to each room, they lined the little princesses up for a Princess Parade throughout the dining hall.
 I love these special touches at Disney character dining locations.
 We have had a similar experience at Chef Mickey’s and Crystal Palace.

 Akershus makes a great alternative to Cinderella’s Royal Table.
 Akershus is so regally decorated, and you really feel like you are in a royal banquet hall.
 We chose Akerhaus over Cinderella’s Royal Table for several reasons.
-The menu appeared to be something that all of our family would enjoy.
+First, the breakfast menu appeared to be something that all of our family would enjoy.
 Also, they had more times available, and it was an excellent way to see the princesses up close and personal.
 It was also priced slightly less than Cinderella’s Royal Table.
 This makes a great alternative to Cinderella’s Royal Table, and I do not think that one is necessarily better than the other.
 I also appreciate that Akershus is booked via a credit card guarantee, and not paid in full at time of booking like Cinderella’s Royal Table.

 I think that Akershus is the PERFECT experience for your princess!
 If you are planning a “first princess meal”, this one is great.
 It gives you princess interaction, is easy to get to, and is a bit more cost effective than the Royal Table.

 With Akershus and Cinderella’s Royal Table being the options for “princess meals”, I don’t think you can go wrong with either one.
 But, if you can’t get into Cinderella’s Royal Table, or you’re paying out of pocket for meals and want to choose a slightly lesser expensive option, Akershus is wonderful.